aff3ct/streampu/docs/Sequence & Subsequence.md

 std::vector<std::vector<runtime::Task*>>  firsts_tasks;
 std::vector<std::vector<runtime::Task*>>  lasts_tasks;
 ```
 Vectors used to get the firsts and lasts tasks of the sequence.
-The first tasks are the ones without parents, and  the last are the ones without children in the constructed sub-sequences graph.
+The first tasks are the ones without parents, and  the last are the ones without children in the constructed [Subsequences](#Subsequence) [digraph](#Digraph).

 ```cpp
 std::vector<std::vector<module::Module*>>  all_modules;